Types and Examples of Suspicious Transactions: A Closer Look

 As the Federal Deposit Insurance Corporation (FDIC) helps explain, many different types of transactions might trigger the need to file a SAR.
 These can include, but are by no means limited to, the following transactions:

-• Money Laundering: This process involves taking money generated by an illicit activity and “cleaning” the money by falsely presenting it as if it were earned through a legitimate business.
-One of the largest money laundering schemes of all time, dubbed the 1MDB scandal, involving the theft of more than $4.5 billion from a Malaysian state fund that was then laundered through Goldman Sachs.
+This process involves taking money generated by an illicit activity and “cleaning” the money by falsely presenting it as if it were earned through a legitimate business.
+One of the largest money laundering schemes of all time, dubbed the 1MDB scandal, involved the theft of more than $4.5 billion from a Malaysian state fund that was then laundered through Goldman Sachs.
 Following trial, Goldman Sachs was forced to return most of the funds to Malaysia and pay a $600 million fine.

-• Check fraud is a broad term used to describe any deliberate misrepresentation use or creation of checks.
-Check fraud can include writing fraudulent checks, altering checks, creating bad checks (checks you know will bounce), and more.
+A broad term used to describe any deliberate misrepresentation, use or creation of checks, check fraud can include writing fraudulent checks, altering checks, creating bad checks (checks you know will bounce), and more.
 According to one recent estimate, roughly 2 million bad checks are processed daily through the Automatic Clearing House (ACH) system.

-• Terrorist Financing: while the federal government has laws and regulations banning financial transactions connected to any illegal activity, it is particularly strict about activity that could be linked to terrorism.
-Since the passage (and subsequent renewal) of the USA PATRIOT Act, regulators have a broad ability to monitor certain accounts.
+While the federal government has laws and regulations banning financial transactions connected to any illegal activity, it is particularly strict about activity that could be linked to terrorism.
+Since the passage (and subsequent renewal) of the USA PATRIOT Act, regulators have a broad ability to monitor certain accounts for terrorist financing.

 These are just a few of the most common types of suspicious activity a financial institution can potentially encounter.
 Therefore, if there are any indicators that these, among other, suspicious activities have occurred, financial institutions are required by law to file a SAR.